Guide to Postbaccalaureate Pre-Medical Programs

 Postbaccalaureate pre-medical programs — often called pre-med postbacc programs — are nondegree programs that prepare you for medical school.
 Students with a bachelor’s in a field unrelated to medicine or healthcare can enroll in these programs.

-Completing a postbacc helps you meet all of the basic prerequisites you'll need to apply for med school and eventually become a doctor.
-In this guide, we rank the best pre-med postbacc programs and go over their benefits, costs, and coursework.
+Completing a postbacc helps you meet all of the basic prerequisites you’ll need to apply for med school and eventually become a doctor.
+Use this guide to learn about pre-med postbacc programs and their benefits, curricula, and costs.

 Reasons to Enroll in a Pre-Med Postbacc Program